brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ![](/assets/guides/fusion-ux-logic/hello_world_detail_page.png)

-The slot, in which the component will be rendered, is the content enrichment timeline node in MAPL.
-To display the component there, a new 'Component Usage' will be defined. \
+In this example, the content enrichment timeline node in MAPL will display the component.
+To render the Fusion UX App there, a new 'Component Usage' will be defined. \
 The filled-out Usage form for the Hello World component will look like this:

 ![](/assets/guides/fusion-ux-logic/hello_world_usage_form.png)